CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 “If Iron Jaw arrested Prawn, Prawn didn’t do it.
 That is logic.
 But I must rush and see my optimist, Scoop.
 I think my cheaters are doin’ the trick all right.
 I wish I could git a lead on one or more of these slayings.

-“All we know is Bosco was selling black market latex at quite a profit, a very disgraceful practice that Mr. Guppy would give his upper plate to know about.
+“All we know is Bosco was selling black market latex at quite a profit, a very disgraceful practice that Mr. Guppy would give his upper plate to know about.”

 “It is our only way to get employed again, Scoop, to apprise him of the facts in the case.”